|Nutrition Facts (per serving)|

 - Once the crust is in the pan, use your fingers to crimp the edges and fix any tears.
 Work quickly so your hands don't soften the butter.

-A half cup of pumpkin contains only 4 grams of carbs.
-Because there are fewer than 2 cups of pumpkin in the entire pie, the pumpkin accounts for only 3 to 4 grams of carbs per serving.
+A half cup of pumpkin contains about 10 grams of carbs.
+Because there are fewer than 2 cups of pumpkin in the entire pie, the pumpkin accounts for only 4 to 5 grams of carbs per serving.